Sky Garden Help Center

 If I'm dining in a restaurant do I need to join the entry queue?

-If you are dining in a restaurant please visit the restaurant queue on the right hand side of the reception.
-This is a separate queue to the public tickets.
+If you are dining in one of the Sky Garden restaurants please go straight through to the desk on the right hand side of the reception.
+Please do not join the queue with the public ticket holders.

 Is there a dress code?